abhiissheek/gatherly/README.md

 - 📅 Meeting Scheduling with Reminder System

 ### UI/UX Features
-- 🎨 Modern Teal-themed UI with Tailwind CSS
+- 🎨 Modern UI with Tailwind CSS and DaisyUI Themes
 - 📱 Fully Responsive Design for Desktop and Mobile
-- 🌙 Dark/Light Theme Toggle
 - ⚡ Real-time Updates with Socket.IO
 - 🧠 Global State Management with Zustand